 In support of Ukraine, democracy and openness, the Ukrainian flag has been hoisted on our campuses.

-Please take part of Vice-Chancellor Birgitta Bergvall-Kåreborn's blog posts about the situation in Ukraine:
+Please take part of Vice-Chancellor Birgitta Bergvall-Kåreborn's blog post about the situation in Ukraine: An attack on the entire open society

 The university stands behind the statements on solidarity with Ukraine from The Association of Swedish Higher Education Institutions (SUHF) and the European University Association (EUA).